PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models

-In practice, image-level post-processing operations such as cropping and compression might change the characteristics of images, leading to false integrity alarms.
+In practice, image-level post-processing operations such as cropping, compression, and scaling might change the characteristics of images, leading to false integrity alarms.
 Therefore, an integrity verification algorithm should overlook such image-level post-processing.
-As shown in Figure~\ref{fig:stable}, when being confronted by random cropping and 85\% JPEG quality compression, \textbf{PromptLA\_v1} and \textbf{PromptLA\_v2} both maintained the high AUCs, indicating robust detection performance for various violations.
-For pa1 in \textbf{PromptLA\_v2} against cropping and JPEG compression, the AUC even improved after image post-processing.
+As shown in Figure~\ref{fig:stable}, when being confronted by random cropping and 85\% JPEG quality compression, both \textbf{PromptLA\_v1} and \textbf{PromptLA\_v2} maintained the high AUCs, indicating robust detection performance for various violations.
+Rotation and scaling were included in preprocessing of generated images, which had no significant impact on the results.

 This demonstrates that the PromptLA algorithm's performance is stable under certain image-level post-processing such as random cropping and jpeg compression, thanks in part to the robustness of the image feature extraction model Inception-v3~\cite{szegedy2016rethinking}.